ATFutures/who3/README.md

 # Timeline

-The work will be conducted over 4 months, with each stage taking between 2 weeks to a month, as illustrated below.
+The work will be conducted over 4 months, with each stage taking between 2 weeks to 2 months, as illustrated below.

 <img src="README_files/figure-gfm/timeline.png" width="100%" />